15 States With Best Healthcare for Seniors in 2026: Rankings

 Connecticut: Advanced medical technology

-Connecticut uses technology programs to improve healthcare access for seniors.
-The state's focus on digital tools is changing how senior care is delivered.
+Connecticut leans hard on technology to widen access for seniors, and that focus on digital tools is steadily reshaping how care gets delivered.

 Connecticut healthcare facilities